Flooding, power outages expected as powerful nor’easter barrels into Massachusetts

 The Massachusetts Bay Transportation Authority suspended its ferry service Tuesday and Wednesday.
 In Salem, which hosts one of the nation’s largest Halloween festivals through October, the town canceled ferry service to Boston, urging visitors to take a commuter train instead.

-New York and New Jersey issued emergency declarations ahead of the storm, which was forecast to gather strength through the day as it swept toward New England.

-Parts of New Jersey had been soaked by more than 5 inches of rain Tuesday morning, according to the National Weather Service, leading to flooding in some areas.
-Strong winds were forecast to buffet the area through Wednesday, bringing the potential for widespread power outages, officials said.
+The storm disrupted some flights, and federal officials warned about possible delays or cancellations.

+The storm, which is expected to be felt as far north as Nova Scotia, drenched the mid-Atlantic earlier Tuesday, dropping nearly 5 inches of rain on parts of New Jersey.
+Strong winds were forecast for the area through Wednesday.

-New Jersey Gov. Phil Murphy delayed the opening of state offices until 11 a.m. because of the wind and rain, calling the day “a wash out.”
-The storm prompted Rutgers University to move classes online for the day, while some other colleges and school districts canceled instruction.
+New Jersey Gov. Phil Murphy delayed the opening of state offices because of the wind and rain, calling the day “a wash out.”
+Rutgers University moved classes online for the day, and some colleges and schools canceled altogether.

-The storm has already disrupted some flights, and federal officials warned about possible delays or cancellations across the region.

-Seven flights were diverted from New York City’s airports to Albany on Monday night because of heavy rain, according to officials at Albany International Airport.
-All but one of the flights had left Albany by early Tuesday.
+New York and New Jersey had issued emergency declarations on Monday ahead of the storm, but there was little evidence of calamity as of late Tuesday afternoon.

 In the waters off New York’s Long Island, the U.S. Coast Guard and local police searched Tuesday for a kayaker who did not return from a trip Monday night.
 He left a few hours before heavy rain started falling.